 Schema markup is code that helps search engines and AI systems understand your website.
-Without it, machines have to guess what your content means.
-With it, you tell them directly.
+It labels your business information in a format machines can parse.

 You don't need to be technical to understand why this matters.
-You just need to know that AI systems prefer explicit information over inference, and schema markup is how you provide it.
+You just need to know that AI systems work better with explicit information than scattered hints, and schema markup is how you provide it.
+JSON-LD is the most common way to add schema to a page.
+For the technical version, see What Is JSON-LD?.

 The problem schema solves